esa-esdl/jupyterhub-k8s/README.md

 #### Create NFS server (for the datacube)
 * `cd nfs`
 * `./create-nfs-server.sh`
+* `kubectl -n jupyterhub describe service nfs-server`
+  * copy the value of `IP` field, to be used on the next step
+* `vim nfs-pv.yaml`
+  * update the value of `spec.nfs.server` to use the value from the previous step
 * `./create-nfs-volume.sh`

 #### Upload existing Docker images to GCR